-Yep, we’ve heard the joke about compliance being the “business prevention department”, and we also know that you probably don’t get as excited about reading laws and regulations as much as we do.
-However, at Ethos, while we take compliance very seriously, we also want to find ways to support you and your business and to make compliance a little easier.
+Yep, we know that you may not get as excited about reading laws and regulations as much as we do.
+However, at Ethos, we take compliance very seriously, but we also want to find ways to support you and your business and to make compliance a little easier.
 With that in mind, we’ve prepared this brief Compliance Guide addressing some key regulatory compliance topics.
 If there are other compliance questions or concerns we can help you with, please let us know.

-CAN SPAM - Do not send spam emails.
+EMAILS - Do not send spam emails!
 Better to send one-off emails to each client rather than mass “auto-comm” emails.
 Your emails must have a footer that includes your or your agency’s full name, address, “This is an ad”, and an “Unsubscribe” link.

 - Do not call or text clients who have not given you prior written permission.

 - If you purchase leads from a lead vendor, obtain copies of the written TCPA permission completed by each lead.

 - If you send a text, identify your own agency and let customers know they can opt-out of future texts by responding “STOP”.
 If customers opt-out (by responding with “unsubscribe”, “stop”, “don’t contact me” or something similar), you must immediately stop contacting that customer.